deadlyvipers/dojo_rules/introduction.md

 Hello, this is my introduction.
+My favorite Code School path is JavaScript.